 Today’s post is on assessment, with a look at rubrics for the Depth of Knowledge framework.
-My first three years as a teacher, my district used Norman Webb’s Depth of Knowledge framework. ?utm_content=bufferf50b3&utm_medium=social&utm_source=twitter.
+My first three years as a teacher, my district used Norman Webb’s Depth of Knowledge framework.
+Bloom’s Taxonomy gets most of the press in education, and UbD 6 Facets of Understanding, and Marzano’s New Taxonomy are also useful frameworks for dispersing “cognitive actions,” but it was the “DOK” model that I used first, and so it has a soft spot in my heart. ?utm_content=bufferf50b3&utm_medium=social&utm_source=twitter.
 This article titled “Jobless young people without basic skills told to learn or lose benefits” was written by Rowena Mason and Patrick Wintour, for The Guardian on Thursday 5th December 2013 19.06 UTC Unemployed teenagers who leave school without basic English and maths will be forced to go back to the classroom for 16 hours a week or lose their benefits under new rules announced by George Osborne.

 Typing Speed Monitor. eLearning Tools-Resources-etc. Juice Labs - Chart Chooser.
 Maths Lesson Starters.
 How To Make Numbers Interesting.
 Sharebar If your content involves numerical facts and data, there are ways to make it more compelling.

-The Wordia platform uses a dictionary as its foundation and blends learning games with interactive videos that teach vocabulary.
 UR not doing it right.
 Turn the Chrome Browser into a Calculator.
+Powered by.